- Firm Set Up

 New workpapers can be added to the file if more information is required for completion.
-There are a range of workpaper types which can be included, edited and referenced.
+There is a range of workpaper types that can be included, edited, and referenced.
 For more information on adding a new workpaper click here.

-Tips and Tricks: New Workpapers also includes adding a new folder, program/checklist and analytical reviews.
+Tips and Tricks: New Workpapers also include adding a new folder, program/checklist, and analytical reviews.

 Adjustments to the Trial Balance can be made within MyWorkpapers.
 Changes are made using the Journal Entries within the file.
-For more information of making a journal adjustment click here.
+For more information on making a journal adjustment click here.

 Complete Programmes and Checklists

 Content packs include a variety of Programmes and Checklists.
-This includes a section for comments, referencing and tick boxes which confirm they are complete.
-For more information on Programmes and Checklists, and its functions click here.
+This includes a section for comments, referencing, and tick-boxes that confirm they are complete.
+For more information on Programmes and Checklists, and their functions click here.